-The Reading Clinic offers free diagnostic evaluation of reading skills of schoolage children and adults.
+The Reading Clinic offers free diagnostic evaluation of reading skills of school-age children and adults.
 Free remedial tutoring is also provided (Saturday mornings) on a space-available basis.
-Consultation with the parents of schoolage children is included in the evaluation process.
+Consultation with the parents of school-age children is included in the evaluation process.
 The services of the clinic are available September through August.

-Speech, Hearing, and Language Clinic...
+Speech, Hearing, and Language Clinic

 The Speech, Hearing, and Language Clinic provides services to students, faculty, staff, and the community.
 Available services include evaluation and therapy for speech, voice, language, and fluency; speech reading and auditory training for the hearing impaired and parent counseling.
 Audiological assessment includes special site of lesion testing, hearing aid evaluations, and fitting.

-Institute for Interactive Technologies...
+Institute for Interactive Technologies

 The Institute for Interactive Technologies (IIT) provides research, training, education, and entrepreneurial assistance to solve training and operational problems that occur in education and industry through the application of various interactive technologies.
-The IIT designs, develops, and produces interactive technology-based applications that include computer-based interactive videodisc, artificial intelligence, and expert systems and computer-aided design systems.
+The IIT designs, develops, and produces interactive technology-based applications that include computer-based interactive videodisc, and digital technologies such as CD-I. DVI and Quicktime.
 The IIT also provides workshops for interactive video training and opportunities for assistantships for graduate students in the Master of Science program in instructional technology.

-Television and Radio Services...
+Television and Radio Services

 The Office of Television and Radio Programs and Services provides assistance with the production of instructional and other campus-oriented television production.
 While priority is given to academic endeavors, the office also has a strong commitment to community service through program production and other services.
+The office is also administratively responsible for WBUQ, the student-operated campus radio station.
+91.1 on the FM dial.

-The facility houses three television studios, ranging from a sophisticated multicamera studio for broadcast-level production, to a single-camera VHS studio where faculty and students can easily videotape projects in support of classroom assignments or evaluations.
+The facility houses three television studios, ranging from a sophisticated multi-camera studio for broadcast-level production, to a single-camera VHS studio where faculty and students can easily videotape projects in support of classroom assignments or evaluations.
 Also available are portable equipment, several video editing rooms, an audio recording studio, a video copystand, and a video paintbox device.

-The office is the university's resource centerfor satellite videoconferencing, provides on-location taping of lectures, presentations and other academic activities, and can record informational programs offair and off-satellite.
+The office is the university's resource center for satellite videoconferencing provides on-location taping of lectures, presentations and other academic activities, and can record informational programs off-air and off-satellite.
 Videotapes can be copied through the office (copyright permitting) and tapes recorded in incompatible overseas formats can be converted to the American television system.

 The office also operates the campus video message center providing constantly updated information to television monitors located in several public areas on campus, as well as over BUTV, the university's cable television channel, which can be seen throughout the Bloomsburg and Berwick areas.
 The message center is suitable for the posting of class schedule changes, campus events, non-profit group activities, and general announcements and can be accessed by calling 389-BUTV.

-Audio Visual Resources...
+Audio Visual Resources